The Waterbob Vs Aquapod

 A Waterbob is a 100 gallon collapsible tank intended to store water for emergency situations.
 Unlike some other devices it is meant to be a temporary solution put in place just before a disaster event.
 They are relatively cheap and easy to store until needed.

-Lets discuss the reasons why you may or may not want to purchase one for your emergency kit.
+Lets discuss the reasons why you may or may not want to purchase one for your emergency kit along with your food storage options.

 Check The WaterBob and Aquapod Price on Amazon